lsrur/inspector/README.md

 [comment]:$
 ## <a name="installation"></a>Installation

-**The package was developed using PHP 7 so there may be some -minor- incompatibilities with PHP 5.4**
+**This package was tested under PHP 5.6, PHP 7, Laravel 5.2 and Laravel 5.3-Dev**

 Installing the package via composer: